YSFJ3/Physics-/README.md

 # Physics-

-Description: This folder contains projects completed for coding modules undertaken in my Physics undergraduate degree at the Univeristy of Manchester.
+\bold{Description}: This folder contains projects completed for coding modules undertaken in my Physics undergraduate degree at the Univeristy of Manchester.